History of the Perthshire Patons

 CHILDREN of Sarah BURNS and Benjamin NEWSOM:

-Florence Mary Teresa Newsom
+Florence Teresa Newsome

-b: 14/11/1892
+b: 15/01/1893

 Benjamin Thomas Newsome

-Benjamin was born in Dublin North Jul-Sep 1894 (Source: GROI B 1894 Q3 Dublin North Vol. 2 p.495).
-The baptismal record notes he was born on 23 JUN 1894 at 10 Montpleier Hill, Dublin, and baptised at St. Paul's Church of Ireland on 4 JUL 1894.
-His parents were Benjamin and Sarah and his father noted as a gardener (Source: IrishGenealogy.ie Record DU-CI-BA-177384 Image d-273-2-1-136).
+Benjamin was born at 10 Montpelier Hill on 23 JUN 1894.
+His father was a gardener, and his mother the informant to the registrar on 10 JUL (Source: GROI B 1894 Q3 Dublin North Vol. 2 p.495).
+The subsequent baptismal record also notes he was born on 23 JUN 1894 at 10 Montpellier Hill, Dublin, and baptised at St. Paul's Church of Ireland on 4 JUL 1894.
+His parents were Benjamin and Sarah and his father again noted as a gardener (Source: IrishGenealogy.ie Record DU-CI-BA-177384 Image d-273-2-1-136).

 CHILDREN of BENJAMIN NEWSOM and Elizabeth: